 Administers 2 sample items correctly Follows sample items with item #4 2.
 Follows starting rules: • If subject scores 0 on either item #4 or 5 then items #1-3 are administered in reverse order until 2 consecutive correct responses are obtained Yes No N/A 3.
-Prompts with "Do you have an answer?" after 30 seconds.a.
-Grant extra time if the examinee has established a pattern of delayed responses.
+Prompts with "Do you have an answer?" after 30 seconds.
 Yes No N/A 4.
 Correctly denotes responses on record form.
 Yes No N/A 5.
 Discontinues subtest following scores of 0 on 3 consecutive items.
-Yes No N/A Number of Criteria Met: Total Applicab le Criteria: 1.
+Yes No N/A Number of Criteria Met: Total Applicat ole Criteria:

+Vocabulary Criteria Met Comments 1.
 Verbatim presentation of directions.
 Yes No N/A 2.
-Follows starting rules: Begins with item #5 Places stimulus book, open to item #5, in front of subject If items #5 or 6 are failed administer items 1-4 in reverse order until 2-point scores are obtained on 2 consecutive items Yes No N/A 3.
-Each item is administered & pronounced correctly. a.
+Follows starting rules: Begins with item #5 Places stimulus book, open to item # 5, in front of subject If items #5 or 6 are failed administer items 1-4 in reverse order until 2-point scores are obtained on 2 consecutive items Yes No N/A 3.
+Each item is administered &amp; pronounced correctly. a.
 Point to each word and say the word and point b.
-Following the first 2 items, corrective feedback is given as stated in the manual Yes No N/A 4.Appropriate management of inadequate responses.
+Following the first 2 items, corrective feedback is given as stated in the manual Yes No N/A 4.
+Appropriate management of inadequate responses.
 Querying 0 or 1 point responses if manual so indicates If response is difficult to score, make a neutral inquiry such as "Tell me more about it" or "What do you mean" Yes No N/A 5.
 Records responses verbatim.
 Yes No N/A 6.
 Discontinues subtest following 3 consecutive 0-point scores.
-Yes No N/A Number of Criteria Met: Total Applicab le Criteria: 1.
+Yes No N/A Number of Criteria Met: Total Applicat ole Criteria:

+Arithmetic Criteria Met Comments 1.
 Verbatim presentation of directions.
-Correctly administers the sample item verbatim Repeats whole problem when asked for clarifications Yes No N/A •
+Correctly administers the sample item verbatim Repeats whole problem when asked for clarifications Yes No N/A